springfall2008/batpred/docs/energy-rates.md

 If necessary, a pre-charge may happen at some point during the day to maintain the battery right level for the session.

 If you do not have an export tariff then forced export will not apply.

+If you do not want Predbat to automatically join Octopus saving sessions and manage your battery activity for the session, simply delete or comment out the **octopus_saving_session** entry in apps.yaml.

 ## Octopus Rates URL